cosmofur/EX716/README.md

 In the common.mc are some extra Macros that make programming easier.
 All the following are simple Macros and it maybe worth some time reading through common.mc to see how they are implemented.

-@MA2V %1 %2  : Move Constant A to Variable Address .
-Moves value of %1 to address [%2] Both can also be labels

-@MV2V %1 %2  : Move word stored at address [%1] to be stored at address [%2]

 @MMI2M %1 %2 : Move word stored at address THAT address [[%1]] points to address [%2]